PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 # Abbildung von Java-Methoden und –Aufrufen in einer Art Aktivitätsdiagramm

-If you are familiar with the background of PCM and fluent interfaces, jump directly to [Motivation](#motivation).

 ## Introduction

-This project is based on the Palladio Component Model, which is a modelling concept developed at the software quality and design institute of KIT.
+This project is based on the Palladio Component Model, which is a modeling concept developed at the software quality and design institute of KIT.
+It is used together with a Service Effect Specification (Seff) and the Eclipse AST parser to create an Abstraction of passed code and modeling of internal behavior.
+It can be used to describe relationships between provided and required components and models their input and output variables.
+In future work, it can even be used to analyze runtime variables like CPU / HDD demands.

-Was ist PCM?
-Was ist ein SEFF?
-Was ist ein RDSEFF?
-(Eine Art Aktivitätsdiagramm) Motivation für unser Projekt (Reverse Engineering) -> Vom Code zum Model für Analyse, Refactoring, Featureimplementierung, Wartung

-Was haben wir in unserem Projekt gemacht?
-(MoDisCoo zu JDT, zunächst normale Konstruktoren danach Fluent API, Was ist die Fluent API, )

-Wie kann man unser Projekt aufsetzen?
-(Getting started etc.)

-Was sind und waren Probleme in unserer Implementierung?
-Was sind die Limitierungen in unserem  Projekt?
-(Was haben wir gemacht und was haben wir für zukünftige Arbeiten offen gelassen)?
+If you are familiar with the background of PCM, Seff, AST and fluent interfaces, jump directly to [Motivation](#motivation).

 ### Palladio Component Model (PCM)
 Palladio is a software architecture simulation approach which analyses your software at the model level for performance bottlenecks, scalability issues, reliability threats, and allows for a subsequent optimization.
 The Palladio Component Model (PCM) is one of the core assets of the Palladio approach.
 It is designed to enable early performance, reliability, maintainability, and cost predictions for software architectures and is aligned with a component-based software development process.
 The PCM is implemented using the Eclipse Modeling Framework (EMF).
 Visit the [Homepage](https://www.palladio-simulator.com) for more information.

+### Service Effect Specification (Seff)
+Was ist ein SEFF?
+Was ist ein RDSEFF?
+(Eine Art Aktivitätsdiagramm)

 #### Creation of PCM Models
 The PCM is realized as an Eclipse Plugin.
 The creation of the different palladio models is fairly similar.
 As an example, the creation of a repository is shown.
 Creating PCM repository model is fairly simple using the diagram editor.
 The image below shows the graphical diagram editor with a simple repository model.
 The palette on the right provides the user with all the model elements.
 Selecting an element and clicking onto the model plane creates the basic model elements.
 Additionally, most elements can be further edited using the ```Properties``` view.